Extensible positive loops and vanishing of symplectic cohomology: Introduction

 \subsection{Acknowledgements}

-The authors wish to thank Octav Cornea, Yakov Eliashberg, Egor Shelukhin, and Igor Uljarevi\'c for their valuable guidance during the preparation of this paper.
-The first two authors were supported by funding from the Fondation Courtois.
+The authors wish to thank O.~Cornea, Y.~Eliashberg, E.~Shelukhin, and I.~Uljarevi\'c for their valuable guidance during the preparation of this paper.
+The authors also wish to thank M.~Atallah, D.~Chen, and D.~Rathel-Fournier for clarifying discussions after the first version of this paper was posted.
+The first two authors were supported in their research at Universit\'e de Montr\'eal by funding from the Fondation Courtois.